 Tutoring Club of McLean is conveniently located in the Chesterbrook Shopping Center, behind Starbucks, on Old Dominion Drive between downtown McLean and North Arlington/Falls Church.

 When we hear that a child has moved up from C's to A's, or that reading has become a joy instead of a chore, or that a student is no longer receiving F's, or a high school junior raised his SAT score 300 points after taking our individualized course, we know that Tutoring Club is bringing value to the community.
-All of us at Tutoring Club of McLean are proud of the children we’ve helped since opening our doors in January, 2010 and are proud to be a part of this community.
+All of us at Tutoring Club of McLean are proud of the students that we’ve helped since opening our doors in January 2010, and we are proud to be a part of this community.
+To learn more from our valued families, please read through our testimonial page.

 Michelle is the owner and director of Tutoring Club of McLean.
 She manages the day-to-day operations of the center and takes a personal interest in each child she meets.
 As part of a national organization, Michelle delivers the very best curriculum for students.
 And being a local owner allows her to individualize the lessons for each student, to be readily available to parents and students, and to contribute directly to each student’s success.
 Michelle monitors each student’s progress every step of the way, and hires professional, caring and accomplished instructors who share her passion.